While trying to boot your PC, you have received a feedback message saying the default boot device missing or boot failed.

-What to Do If Default Boot Device Missing or Boot Failed
+How to Fix If Default Boot Device Missing or Boot Failed

 There are a couple of ways you can follow to resolve the error.
-Before diving into details, take a glimpse of the list first.
+Let’s dive right into it,

 Fix 1: Customize Boot Menu